1. Purpose

 If there is a significant situation that precludes you from taking an exam on the scheduled date and time, please consult your Associate and/or Assistant Dean as well as the Curricular Affairs Office to discuss options.

-3. (3e.3) Frequent (>1 per semester) urgent requests to reschedule exams will be reviewed by the APC and may result in requests for additional documentation.
+3. (3e.3) Frequent (>1 per semester) urgent requests to reschedule exams will be reviewed by the APC and may require additional documentation

 • (3f) Religious Observances